 - a.
-All hens must have sufficient freedom of movement to be able, without difficulty, to stand normally, turn around, and stretch their wings. - b.
-They must also have sufficient space to be able to perch or sit quietly without repeated disturbance.
+All hens must have sufficient freedom of movement to be able, without difficulty, to stand normally, turn around, and stretch their legs and wings. - b.
+They must also have sufficient space to be able to perch or sit quietly without repeated disturbance to other birds.